What are Rates?

 Rateable value is an estimated annual rental value of a property at a designated valuation reference date, assuming that the property was then vacant and to let from year to year, on the basis that the tenant undertakes to pay all usual tenant’s rates and taxes, whilst the landlord undertakes to pay the Government rent, the costs of repairs and insurance and any other expenses necessary to maintain the tenement to a state to command that rent.

-In assessing the rateable value, reference is made to other open market rents agreed at or around the date of valuation, for similar properties in the locality, with due adjustments to reflect any differences in size, location, facilities, standards of finish and management.
+In assessing the rateable value, reference is made to other open market rents agreed at or around the date of valuation, for similar properties in the locality, with due adjustments to reflect any differences in size, location, facilities, standards of finishes and management.
 Restrictions on sale or letting, such as those that apply to Home Ownership Scheme flats, and the financial status of the ratepayer, will not be taken into account.

 The rateable values of all types of properties, including private and public housing, are assessed on the same basis.
 This provides a fair and uniform base on which to charge rates in accordance with the open market rental values of properties.